hyperledger-labs/Scorex/README.md

  * Asynchronous networking layer on top of TCP
  * JSON API
  * Cryptographic primitives externalized into [separate scrypto framework](https://github.com/input-output-hk/scrypto)
- * Some examples provided, including once working in production
+ * Some examples provided, including one working in production

 Documentation and Communication.
 --------------------------------